choonkiatlee/qemu-raspbian/README.md

 # Raspbian Docker QEMU

 This is a Docker container that allows you to run raspbian using QEMU user mode emulation.
 This can be used for a variety of purposes, such as using your own computer to build ARM binaries for the Raspberry Pi.
-These images have little hard CPU / RAM limits, and can take advantage of a significant portion of the computing power in your underlying hardware!
+These images have little hard CPU / RAM limits, and can take advantage of a significant portion of the computing power in your underlying hardware! ([blog post](https://choonkiatlee.github.io/posts/00002-raspbian-qemu/))

 ![Example](recording.svg)